Spectres & Souls

 What then are they, these modern-day intellectual courtiers?
 Whether they justify themselves as reluctant fellow-travellers or memorialists, hoping that a line here or a thought there may be ‘taken on board’ by the party-state, or men and women who contribute their particular brand of sophistry to intellectual authority, all the while enjoying the lavish emoluments and opportunities that complicity affords, these are China’s twenty-first century ‘Skin-and-Hair Intelligentsia’ 皮毛知識分子.

 The neologism ‘Skin-and-Hair Intelligentsia’ is of my invention.
-It is inspired comments that Mao Zedong made in the summer of 1957 at the height of the Anti-Rightist Campaign, the vast ideological purge stage-managed by Deng Xiaoping (and subsequently re-affirmed by the Party from 1978) that crippled the ability of Chinese people from all walks of life to pursue any substantive form of independent, and effective, intellectual and critical engagement with the nation’s political life.
+It is inspired by comments that Mao Zedong made in the summer of 1957 at the height of the Anti-Rightist Campaign, the vast ideological purge stage-managed by Deng Xiaoping (and subsequently re-affirmed by the Party from 1978) that crippled the ability of Chinese people from all walks of life to pursue any substantive form of independent, and effective, intellectual and critical engagement with the nation’s political life.
 Official figures hold that over 500,000 men and women were blighted by the 1957 purge, although unofficial estimates are much higher.
 The intellectual and political life of China has never recovered from that devastating intellectual pivot.

 At the time, Mao quoted a line from The Commentary of Zuo 左傳, an ancient narrative history, to declare that ‘The intellectuals must transform themselves into proletarian intellectuals’: